SNSF Ambizione Energy project RIGOROuS

 Advisory Board

-- external page call_made Ortwin Renn, Institute for Advanced Sustainability Studies in Potsdam (IASS) & University of Stuttgart, D
+- external page Ortwin Renn, Institute for Advanced Sustainability Studies in Potsdam (IASS) & University of Stuttgart, D

 Funding